 Customize and Share

 On the dashboard section, on the left of the page, there is a timer preview that displays the information the viewer will see, transport controls, and the connected devices list.

-Here you will be able to customize the timer if you have a Pro subscription or Event license.
+Here you will be able to customize the timer if you have a paid license.
 Customization features include custom logo and background, the ability to hide the progress bar, change fonts and adjust the size of timers and messages.

 The timer display will show exactly what the viewer sees.
 It can display a timer or clock alone, or a combination of two (countdown timer and time of day, for example).
 Messages shown to presenters will also be seen here as well as the title and the speaker’s name if you choose to display them.

 The transport controls allow you to start, stop, reset and advance the timer.
 Add or subtract time from a running timer by clicking the “-1m” and “+1m” buttons or the arrows beside them for even finer control.